 - the timing and timeliness of board papers;

-- the amount of information provided;
+- the depth and clarity of information provided;

-- Setting KPIs for management to report against.
+- setting KPIs for management to report against.

 Points to consider